Karl Haushofer: Geopolitics

 To Haushofer, the existence of a state depended on living space, the pursuit of which must serve as the basis for all policies.
 Germany had a high population density, but the old colonial powers had a much lower density, a virtual mandate for German expansion into resource-rich areas.
 Space was seen as military protection against initial assaults from hostile neighbors with long-range weaponry.
 A buffer zone of territories or insignificant states on one's borders would serve to protect Germany.
 Closely linked to that need was Haushofer's assertion that the existence of small states was evidence of political regression and disorder in the international system.
 The small states surrounding Germany ought to be brought into the vital German order.
 These states were seen as being too small to maintain practical autonomy even if they maintained large colonial possessions and would be better served by protection and organization within Germany.
 In Europe, he saw Belgium, the Netherlands, Portugal, Denmark, Switzerland, Greece and the "mutilated alliance" of Austro-Hungary as supporting his assertion.

 Haushofer's version of autarky was based on the quasi-Malthusian idea that the earth would become saturated with people and no longer able to provide food for all.
 There would essentially be no increases in productivity.

 Haushofer and the Munich school of geopolitik would eventually expand their conception of lebensraum and autarky well past the borders of 1914 and "a place in the sun" to a New European Order, then to a New Afro-European Order, and eventually to a Eurasian Order.
 That concept became known as a pan-region, taken from the American Monroe Doctrine, and the idea of national and continental self-sufficiency.
 That was a forward-looking refashioning of the drive for colonies, something that geopoliticians did not see as an economic necessity but more as a matter of prestige, putting pressure on older colonial powers.
 The fundamental motivating force would be not economic but cultural and spiritual.
 Haushofer was, what is called today, a proponent of "Eurasianism", advocating a policy of German–Russian hegemony and alliance to offset an Anglo-American power structure's potentially dominating influence in Europe.

 Beyond being an economic concept, pan-regions were a strategic concept as well.
 Haushofer acknowledges the strategic concept of the Heartland Theory put forward by the British geopolitician Halford Mackinder.
 If Germany could control Eastern Europe and subsequently Russian territory, it could control a strategic area to which hostile seapower could be denied.
 Allying with Italy and Japan would further augment German strategic control of Eurasia, with those states becoming the naval arms protecting Germany's insular position.

-Contacts with Nazi leadership
+Relationship with Nazi leaders

-Evidence points to a disconnect between the advocates of geopolitik and Hitler, although their practical tactical goals were nearly indistinguishable.